metalsmith/in-place/README.md

   });
 ```

 Would only process files within the `blog` folder.
+See [multimatch](https://github.com/sindresorhus/multimatch) for further details.

 **Note:** When using `jstransformer` as the rendering engine, files are selected for transformation based on their extensions.
 The pattern option can be used to filter the selection down, but files without the proper extensions won't be processed by `jstransformer` plugins.